 The Power of the Call

 Prior to this, a series of personal and deeply spiritual events had occurred in mine and my husbands lives.
-A Christian marriage retreat, and my husband getting laid off were 2 of the events.
-God used those things to lead my husband and I to question what God was doing in our lives.
+A Christian marriage retreat, and my husband getting laid off were the events.
+God would lead my husband and I to question what God was doing in our lives.

 We were compelled.